p-orbitum/XAsync/README.md

 ## Introduction

 Working with asyncronous operations might be tedious.
 In general there are two ways of doing this: using blocks and GCD (NSOperations are here as well) and using delegation.
 When the code performs a lot of such asynchronous operations it becomes very hard at some point to read this code.
 Obviously, synchronous code is much more convenient to read and maintain.
-Here XAsync comes into play.
+This is where XAsync comes into play.
 It allows to call asynchronous opertion and stop further execution of current method until asynchronous operation is done.
-It implemented in non-blocking manner, so other events can be (and will be) handled on the caller thread when asynchronous operation is executing.
+It is implemented in non-blocking manner, so other events can be (and will be) handled on the caller's thread when asynchronous operation is executing.

 XAsync functionality inspired by C#'s await code constructions.